 • Use environmentally friendly cosmetics, sunscreens, and household cleaners.

 • Increase your fibre consumption especially if you are not having at least one daily bowel movement.
 Veggies, cooked beans and lentils will help, as will ground and whole flax seeds and psyllium husks.

 • Drink plenty of filtered water throughout the day.

 • Don’t use plastic bottles, containers and plastic wrap especially with hot or warm food i.e. chemicals in all plastics (which have a similar structure to oestrogen) tend to leach into your food or drink.
 These ‘xenoestrogens’ get absorbed by your body and cause hormonal imbalance, inflammation, insulin resistance, weight gain and interfere with fertility.

 3. Decrease Stress.

 • Practice meditation on a daily basis.
 Yoga, Meditation and Mindfulness have been shown to improve the way you deal with stress as well as increase overall energy and brain function.
 Many of my patients use meditation apps to help them deal with stress.

 • Try to get a good night’s sleep – at least 7-8hrs and from before 11pm if possible.

 • Remove caffeine as much as possible, but if you really have to have that one cuppa, make sure that you have it before 11am.

-• Regular moderate exercise will help reduce stress and balance your hormones.
-However over-exercising increases the production of Cortisol (stress hormone).
+• Regular moderate intensity exercise will help reduce stress and according to research, high intensity interval training (HIIT) 3 times a week, helps improve your aerobic capacity, insulin sensitivity and balance your hormones.
+However over-exercising frequently for long periods of time, increases the production of Cortisol (stress hormone).
 So, as with everything, moderation is the key.